-The Statement of Accounts summarises the Fire Authority's transactions for the 2018/19 2019/20 financial year and its position at the year end of 31 March 2019 2020.
+The Statement of Accounts summarises the Fire Authority's transactions for the 2021/22 financial year and its position at the year end of 31 March 2022.
 The Fire Authority is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2015, which require the statement to be prepared in accordance with proper accounting practices.
-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 2019/20 and the Service Reporting Code of Practice 2018/19 2019/20, supported by International Financial Accounting Standards (IFRS).
+These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22, supported by International Financial Accounting Standards (IFRS).

-Due to the Coronavirus pandemic, the Accounts and Audit (Amendment) Regulation 2020 was passed to amend the dates by which the Statement of Accounts must be approved and published.
+Due to the Coronavirus pandemic, the Accounts and Audit (Amendment) Regulations 2021 were passed to amend the dates by which the Statement of Accounts must be approved and published.
+The draft statement must be approved by the Treasurer by 31 July 2022, and the audited statement must be approved by those charged with governance by 30 September 2022.